norswap/autumn/doc/A2-first-grammar.md

 - An array is a (possibly empty) sequence of values, separated by commas and enclosed between square brackets ([]).

+- A JSON document is comprised of a single JSON value.

 However, this does not *fully* specify the grammar either.
 We still need to specify where whitespace is allowed.
 In JSON, whitespace is allowed after all brackets, commas, colons and values.